kellykohlleffel/Fivetran_Connector_SDK/examples/quick_start_examples/petfinder/README.md

 <img src="images/petfinder_logo.png" alt="Petfinder Logo" width="200"/>

-This custom connector uses the Petfinder API but is not endorsed or certified by Purina Petfinder.
-For more information about the Purina Petfinder API terms of use and attribution requirements, please visit:
+This custom connector uses the Petfinder powered by Purina API but is not endorsed or certified by Petfinder powered by Purina.
+For more information about the Petfinder powered by Purina API terms of use and attribution requirements, please visit:
 [Petfinder API Terms](https://www.petfinder.com/developers/v2/docs/)

 ## Features